SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 South Gate Brewing Company

 One of my favorites in the area is South Gate Brewing Company.
-And, as you can tell by the name, it is south of the park in the small town of Oakhurst.
+It's just miles from the south gate of Yosemite in the small town of Oakhurst.

 The only problem with this place is that it's really popular and they don't take reservations.
 They will have a line out the door most evenings, but I assure you the wait is worth it.